rganga1/console_path-VSCode_extension/README.md

 # console-path README

 This extension is primarily useful for debugging with console log.
 Deliberate Error is genereated from which line no and file path are fetched.
+If prettier formatter dpn't format this line because of "prettier-ignore" statement at the end.

 ![Demo](images/VSCode_extension.gif)